go-orb/go-orb/README.md

 #### Structured logging

-We like structured logging, this is why we replaced all logging with one based on [slog](https://pkg.go.dev/golang.org/x/exp/slog), slog is replaceable with whatever logger you want.
+We like structured logging, this is why we replaced all logging with one based on [slog](https://pkg.go.dev/golang.org/x/exp/slog).

 #### go-orb/go-orb is just interfaces